-Replacement Note: Before installing the logic board, refer to the Logic Board procedure to clean the copper heatpad and apply new thermal grease.
+Replacement Note: Before installing the logic board, refer to the Logic Board procedure to clean the heatpad and apply new thermal grease.

-- 2. Replace the speaker set.
+- 2. Replace the lower fan.

-- 3. Replace the antennas.
+- 3. Replace the microphone cable.

+- 4. Replace the speaker set.

-- 4. Replace the logic board.
+- 5. Replace the logic board.

-- 5. Replace the upper fans.
+- 6. Replace the upper fans.

-- 6. Replace the midplane assembly in the back cover.
+- 7. Replace the midplane assembly in the back cover.